 - Programs are led by the same educators who visited the classroom

-- Students explore our Egypt or Rome galleries with a guided interactive tour, then participate in a classroom workshop on mummification or Roman archaeological excavations
+- Students explore our Egypt, Middle East or Rome galleries with a guided interactive tour, then participate in a related classroom workshop.

 - All activities emphasize critical thinking and align with the Common Core for general education classrooms or the Low Incidence Curriculum for self-contained special education classrooms

 - All students and teachers receive a free one-year household membership to the Penn Museum